Arbor Realty Trust (ABR) to Release Earnings on Friday

-Arbor Realty Trust (NYSE:ABR) is set to post its quarterly earnings results before the market opens on Friday, February 19th.
+Arbor Realty Trust (NYSE:ABR) is scheduled to post its quarterly earnings results before the market opens on Friday, February 19th.
 Analysts expect Arbor Realty Trust to post earnings of $0.34 per share for the quarter.
-Individual that are interested in participating in the company’s earnings conference call can do so using this link.
+Individual that are interested in registering for the company’s earnings conference call can do so using this link.

-ABR has been the subject of a number of research reports.
-Raymond James lifted their price objective on shares of Arbor Realty Trust from $12.00 to $14.00 and gave the stock an “outperform” rating in a report on Monday, November 2nd.
-Zacks Investment Research lowered shares of Arbor Realty Trust from a “buy” rating to a “hold” rating in a report on Wednesday, January 20th.
-Finally, Wolfe Research began coverage on shares of Arbor Realty Trust in a research note on Friday, November 6th.
-They set an “outperform” rating on the stock.
-Two research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-Arbor Realty Trust currently has a consensus rating of “Buy” and an average target price of $11.70.
+A number of analysts have recently commented on the stock.
+Raymond James lifted their price target on shares of Arbor Realty Trust from $12.00 to $14.00 and gave the stock an “outperform” rating in a research note on Monday, November 2nd.
+Wolfe Research assumed coverage on shares of Arbor Realty Trust in a research note on Friday, November 6th.
+They issued an “outperform” rating for the company.
+Finally, Zacks Investment Research lowered shares of Arbor Realty Trust from a “buy” rating to a “hold” rating in a research note on Wednesday, January 20th.
+Two analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+Arbor Realty Trust has a consensus rating of “Buy” and a consensus price target of $11.70.

 Arbor Realty Trust, Inc invests in a diversified portfolio of structured finance assets in the multifamily, single-family rental, and commercial real estate markets.
 The company operates in two segments, Structured Business and Agency Business.
 It primarily invests in real estate-related bridge and mezzanine loans, including junior participating interests in first mortgages, and preferred and direct equity, as well as real estate-related notes and various mortgage-related securities.